Lepton polarization dependent angular observables and the polarization asymmetries in the four-fold $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi) \ell^+\ell^-$ decay: Introduction

-\begin{itemize} \item In the first step of our analysis, we polarized the final-state lepton along the longitudinal (L), normal (N), and transverse (T) directions.
-For each polarization scenario, we derived the corresponding four-fold angular distribution and examined the contributions from the lepton spin states \( +\tfrac{1}{2} \) and \( -\tfrac{1}{2} \) (see Eqs. (\ref{eq:lon}), (\ref{eq:nor}), and (\ref{eq:trans}) for the L, N, and T cases, respectively).
-Notably, the analysis of the normal and transverse polarizations reveals the emergence of additional angular structures that are absent in both the unpolarized and longitudinal cases. \item For the longitudinal polarization ($\text{L}$), the spin–dependent terms naturally appear within the already established angular observables given in Eqs.~(\ref{DDRpolL})--(\ref{ACoefpolL}).
-The polarized predictions for these observables, including the individual contributions from the lepton spin states, are compared with their unpolarized counterparts within the SM.
-Based on these results, we construct the corresponding polarization asymmetries for each observable shown in FIG. \ref{PrimeK}. \item For the normal polarization ($\text{N}$), six additional spin–dependent coefficients emerge.
-Among them, two are real, while four are imaginary.
-Importantly, two of the imaginary terms do contribute to physical observables, i.e., differential branching ratio and hadron forward backward asymmetry, although their impact remains small within the SM.
-The other two imaginary contributions do not directly appear.
-Thus, the overall effect of $\text{N}$ polarization is expected to be suppressed in the SM. \item For the transverse (T) polarized scenario, we find twelve new angular coefficients.
-Among them, eight are real and four are imaginary.
-We further analyze angular observables, i.e., the differential branching ratios, forward-backward asymmetry of leptons, hadron and that of combined lepton-hadron modifications with new angular coefficients.
-We also plot the remaining new real angular coefficient within the SM. \item To investigate the impact of the vector and axial-vector NP Wilson coefficients (WCs), we employ the global fit results of Ref. \cite{Alguero:2023jeh}, and focus on the NP scenarios that modify the polarization asymmetries arising from L and T lepton polarizations, while comparing them with the SM predictions. \item In contrast to the longitudinal L case, the polarization asymmetries of the additional spin-dependent individual angular coefficients associated with N and T polarization cases are suppressed within the SM, and the potential NP contributions are indistinguishable from the SM expectations.
+\item To investigate the impact of the vector and axial-vector NP Wilson coefficients (WCs), we employ the global fit results of Ref. \cite{Alguero:2023jeh}, and focus on the NP scenarios that modify the polarization asymmetries arising from L and T lepton polarizations, while comparing them with the SM predictions. \item In contrast to the longitudinal L case, the polarization asymmetries of the additional spin-dependent individual angular coefficients associated with N and T polarization cases are suppressed within the SM, and the potential NP contributions are indistinguishable from the SM expectations.
 Consequently, for the N and T polarization, only the SM polarized asymmetry results for the additional real angular coefficients are presented. \end{itemize} The remainder of this paper is organized as follows.
 In Section~\ref{EH}, we present the weak effective Hamiltonian (WEH) governing the decay $\Lambda_b \to \Lambda \ell^{+}\ell^{-}$ in and beyond the SM.
 The decay amplitude in the helicity formalism and the helicity amplitudes are discussed in Section~\ref{HME}.
 The cascade decay $\Lambda \to N\pi$, is presented in Section~\ref{cascade-amp1}, followed by the full four-fold decay amplitude in Section~\ref{full-amp123}.
 In Sections~\ref{unpol-Rate} and \ref{ANGO}, we derive the four-fold differential decay distributions for the cases of unpolarized and polarized final-state lepton, respectively.
 From these distributions, a comprehensive set of physical observables is extracted, with their analytical expressions expressed in terms of the angular coefficients, as summarized in Section~\ref{physObs}.
 Section~\ref{Phenom} is devoted to a detailed numerical analysis of the angular observables and their associated asymmetries, both within the SM and in representative NP scenarios.
 Finally, the conclusions of this work are presented in Section~\ref{concl}.